 Psalm 119: Psalm 119 Journal.

+Listen and write a summary!
 Search for this series of talks on Christadelphian Bible Talks and Exhortations: Psalm 119 by Bro.
 Dev Ramcharan.
-Write a short review to share what you learn.

 Learn these two verses by heart: Psalm 112:1, Psalm 139:0-10.
 You can print out the PDF of these bookmarks to help you memorize them.
 You can also colour them, use them as bookmarks, or use them as a template to journal into your Bible margin.